Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Introduction

 \section{Introduction}

 A \emph{tensor} is a multi-dimensional array.
 For example, a \emph{vector} is a first-order {tensor}, and a \emph{matrix} is a second-order tensor.
 The order of a tensor is the number of dimensions, also called \emph{way} or \emph{mode}.
 Tensors naturally arise in the applications that collect data along multiple dimensions, including space, time, and spectrum, from different subjects (e.g., patients), under varying conditions, and in different modalities.
+They can also be created by tensorization of lower dimensional data \cite{cichockitensor2014}.
 Examples include medical data (CT, MRI, EEG), text data and hyperspectral images.
 An efficient approach to elicit the intrinsic structure of multi-dimensional data is tensor decomposition.
-Two commonly used tensor decompositions are CANDECOMP/PARAFAC decomposition (CPD) \cite{carroll1970analysis, harshman1970foundations} and Tucker decomposition (TD) \cite{tucker1966some}, also called higher-order singular value decomposition (HOSVD) \cite{de2000multilinear}.
+Two commonly used tensor decompositions are CANDECOMP/PARAFAC decomposition (CPD) \cite{carroll1970analysis, harshman1970foundations} and Tucker decomposition (TD) \cite{tucker1966some}.
 CPD decomposes an $N$th-order tensor $\bm{\mcm}$ into the product of $N$ factor matrices $\mbfa_1,\cdots,\mbfa_N$, and TD decomposes $\bm{\mcm}$ into the product of a core tensor $\bm{\mcc}$ and $N$ factor matrices $\mbfa_1,\cdots,\mbfa_N$.
-CPD can be regarded as a special case of TD by restricting $\bm{\mcc}$ to a super-identity $\bm{\mci}$, which is an extension of the identity matrix and has all \emph{one}'s on its superdiagonal and all \emph{zero}'s off the superdiagonal.